atagle123/SWG-JAX/readme.md

 Self-Weighted Guidance (SWG) is a novel guidance method in which both the data and its associated weights (see paper) are modeled by the same diffusion model.
 This unified modeling enables a self-guided sampling process, where the diffusion model effectively guides itself during generation.

 This repository is built using JAX/Flax, WandB for logging and Hydra for managing hyperparameters.
-See ... for a PyTorch implementation with toy examples.
+See [PyTorch repository](https://github.com/atagle123/SWG-pytorch) for a PyTorch implementation with toy examples.

 ## Installation